 Stakeholder Requirements are statements of the stakeholders' needs and expectations and describe the features that must be met if the business requirements are to be fulfilled.
 Analysts tend to focus on the functional aspects of the needs but stakeholders' expectations might include performance and reliability and a variety of other non-functional needs.
 Both are critical and act as precursors to the definition of the functional and non functional requirements that will be consumed by the designers and implementers to create solutions that meet the customer's expectations.
-Enterprise architect has a Requirement element that can be stereotyped to <<<stakeholder requirement>> available from the requirements toolbox page for this purpose.
+Enterprise Architect has a Requirement element that can be stereotyped to <<stakeholder requirement>> available from the 'Requirements' toolbox page for this purpose.

-This diagram shows a

-and their needs

-assigned.
-The

-requirements are

-in the diagram.

-(requirements).
-A

-stereotype has been created for the

-number of stakeholders

-stakeholders with an image

-displayed in a rectangular

-presentation style so as to

-display the <<stakeholder requirement>> stereotype
+Stakeholder Requirements

+This diagram shows a number of stakeholders and their needs (requirements).
+A stereotype has been created for the stakeholders, that has an alternate image assigned to it.
+The requirements are displayed using a rectangular presentation style, so as to display the stereotype <<stakeholder requirement>> in the diagram.